Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Experiments

 \subsection{Computation Efficiency}

 We evaluate efficiency by measuring the average per-frame SDF update time and the prediction latency for 1k query positions.
-As shown in Table \ref{table:time_metrics}, \methodname consistently achieves real-time performance with an average update time of approximately 150 ms across varying scene scales.
-While Voxblox builds TSDF rapidly, its BFS-based SDF integration is slowed down by the high volume of voxel updates.
-FIESTA achieves the fastest integration.
-However, as shown in Sec. \ref{sec:reconstruction_accuracy} and \ref{sec:sdf_accuracy}, its accuracy is not satisfactory in noisy environments. iSDF remains slow due to its multi-iteration convergence requirements and the overhead of analytical gradient backpropagation.
-Although VDB-GPDF shares our log-GP representation, its reliance on VDB structures for spatial partitioning results in significantly higher update latencies.
-Overall, \methodname strikes a good balance between computational speed and mapping precision, providing a robust solution for real-time robotic applications.
+As shown in Table \ref{table:time_metrics}, \methodname consistently achieves real-time performance with an average update time of approximately 150 ms across scene scales.
+While Voxblox builds the TSDF rapidly, its runtime is dominated by BFS-based SDF integration, slowed by the high volume of voxel updates from the large cutoff required for accurate SDF estimation.
+FIESTA achieves the fastest integration but, as shown in Sec. \ref{sec:reconstruction_accuracy} and \ref{sec:sdf_accuracy}, is inaccurate in noisy environments. iSDF remains slow due to its multi-iteration convergence and analytical gradient backpropagation overhead.
+Although VDB-GPDF also uses log-GP, its reliance on VDB structures for spatial partitioning yields significantly higher update latencies.
+Overall, \methodname balances computational speed and mapping precision, providing a robust solution for real-time robotic applications.